⟶ Print pdf

 Section 3.
 Special Meetings of Members

-Special meetings of the members shall be called by the Board of Directors, the President of the corporation, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the members.
+Special meetings of the members shall be called by the Board of Directors, the President of the Corporation, or, if different, by the persons specifically authorized under the laws of this state to call special meetings of the members.

 Section 4.
 Notice of Meetings